 The experts then advise that you wash your face - cleaning the area with a gentle exfoliant such as salicylic acid will prepare the skin.
 Then, warm the skin with a warm cloth for a few minutes to help to open the pores.

 Using the pads of your fingers over the top of a tissue placed over the whitehead (never, ever, use your fingernails, however tempting, they’ll break the skin) use a firm hand to apply pressure either side of the whitehead.
 It might help to stretch the skin away from the whitehead to begin with, before applying pressure.
 If after a few attempts, it doesn’t pop, then leave well alone!

-Failing that, see a skin specialist or therapist that specialises in ‘extraction facials’, a facial where your therapist will expertly squeeze any spots they think are worthy of being squeezed.
+Failing that, see a skin specialist or therapist that specialises in ‘extraction facials’, a facial where your therapist is trained in the expert removal of any spots they think are worthy of being squeezed.

 Getting rid of whiteheads for good, so that you don't have to worry about squeezing them or not, is possible.
-The best way to care for an non conformist skin, is to use skin care developed with stressed out skin in mind.
+The best way to care for non conformist skin is to use skin care developed with stressed out skin in mind.